Immersive Storytelling Residency Program

 - Degree or coursework in screenwriting, creative writing or copywriting

-- Demonstrated ability via work samples to craft narratives, narrative arcs, character creation
+- Demonstrated ability via work samples to craft narratives, narrative mechanics, character creation

 - Ability to showcase creative writing through portfolio, examples, or published or produced works